 And I believe it.
-In this moment I believe it’s OK.
-The depression, the joblessness, the dependence on another for my survival, it’s all OK.
+In this moment I believe it’s okay.
+The depression, the joblessness, the dependence on another for my survival, it’s all okay.
 I realize now that, especially in the dark days, I have to reach past my own hopelessness and dig deeper to find and hold on to the hope that is Christ.
-I am far from having this down yet, but I am closer.”
+I am far from having this down yet, but I am closer.

 I praise God for his good work in Mitchell’s heart.
-His story displays the power of God’s work in community, where in our support group Mitchell is slowly learning how to cling to Christ for comfort during loneliness, and for courage to reach out to engage with others, where he is beginning to establish relationships with men as a fellow brother in Christ.
+His story displays the power of God’s work in community, where in our Biblical Support Group Mitchell is slowly learning how to cling to Christ for comfort during loneliness and for courage to reach out to engage with others, where he is beginning to establish relationships with men as a fellow brother in Christ.

 I pray that what we have in our support groups would be replicated in our church communities!
 Maybe Mitchell, in his weakness, will lead his church to become the kind of community Christ desires it to be.